 Does Term Life Insurance Include Disability

-Does My Term Life Insurance Include disability: Term life insurance is a policy that offers financial help to your family or beneficiaries when you pass away.
-As the insured, you pay premiums over the lifetime of the policy.
-In return, the insurer pays a good amount (a death benefit) to the person listed in the policy once you die.
+Does my term life insurance include disability?
+Term life insurance is a policy that offers financial help to your family or beneficiaries when you pass away.
+As the insured, you make premiums over the lifetime of the policy.
+In return, the insurer pays a good amount (death benefit) to the person listed in the policy once you die.

 Does Term Life Insurance Include Disability

 However, will the term life insurance policy cover you if you experience an injury or illness that results in a long-term disability?
 If you want the answer to this question, read this article to the very end.
-In this blog, you will learn everything you need to know about term life insurance and disability.
+In this blog is everything you need to know about term life insurance and disability.

 Just as I have mentioned above, term life insurance is a financial product that gives money to your loved ones if you die within a set time.
 But what happens if you become disabled?
 The policy itself won’t cover disabilities.

-However, you can add extra features, called riders, to get disability protection.
-So, while disability coverage isn’t included in your basic term life insurance.
-You can customize your policy to include it, making your financial plan more complete.
+However, you can be able to add extra features, called riders, to get disability protection.
+So, while disability coverage isn’t included in your basic term life insurance, you can customize your policy to include it, making your financial plan more complete.
 Once the rider is added to your policy, your term life insurance policy will pay your income if any injury or illness results in disability.

 Term Life Insurance and Disability Coverage

-Term life insurance and disability insurance are two different types of policies.
+Term life insurance and disability insurance are two distinct types of coverage.
 Life insurance provides financial help to your loved ones after you die.
 The payout is done after you die, and it goes to your beneficiaries.
-Meanwhile, disability insurance provides financial help if you cannot work.
-The payment will be made only if the insured is alive.
-But it can’t work due to an injury or illness resulting in a disability.
+Meanwhile, disability insurance provides you with financial help if you cannot work.
+The payment will be made only if the insured is alive but can’t work due to an injury or illness resulting in a disability.

-If you cannot afford to purchase another policy, you can easily add a disability rider to your current term life policy.
+If buying an additional policy isn’t within your budget, you can conveniently add a disability rider to your existing term life insurance policy.
 Insurers allow you to add riders to your policy to match your needs, mostly at a small added cost.
-Different riders may help you if you experience injuries or illness resulting in disability.
+There are different riders that may help you out if you experience injuries or illness resulting in disability.

-This offers you a supplementary income benefit.
+• Disability income rider: This offers you a supplementary income benefit.
 It is usually paid monthly when illness or injury results in disability.
 Generally, the benefits are fixed at a policy’s face value percentage.
-For example, if you have a policy for about a million dollars and the disability income is just one percent, you will get $1,000 per month.
+For example, if you have about a one million dollar policy and the disability income is just one percent, you will get $1,000 per month.

-If you meet the criteria for total disability, you can get coverage without paying for premiums.
+• Waiver of premium rider: if you meet the criteria for total disability, you can get coverage without paying for premiums.
 This means that disability may vary from one insurer to another.
-Thus, ensure that you compare policies before purchasing.
+So ensure that you compare policies before purchasing.

-This coverage allows you to make use of a part of the death benefit amount if you have a terminal illness.
+• Accelerated death benefits.
+This allows you to access a portion of the death benefit amount if you are diagnosed with a terminal illness.

 How to Include Disability Coverage in Your Term Life Insurance Policy